buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcCaissonFoundationTypeEnum.md

 # IfcCaissonFoundationTypeEnum

-Enumeration of Caisson Foundation Types.
+Enumeration of Caisson Foundation Types.<!-- end of definition -->

 ## Items